-Visualization: graphical visualization techniques have proven useful for displaying various forms of information, including computer program analyses.
+The use of graphical techniques to depict information on a computer display has proven to be useful for analyzing various forms of information, including computer programs.
 Visual representations of the voluminous information that can be derived from program executions are a powerful means for that information to be processed and analyzed.
-While off-line analysis of the data is useful in its own right, we believe that visualizations supplementing the human pattern-recognition and abstraction capabilities better support such complex activities.
+While off-line analysis of the data is useful in its own right, we believe that visualizations supplementing the human pattern-recognition and abstraction capabilities better support such a complex process.
 Our approach is to provide an analyst with a process and a tool within which a program's behavior can be visualized, filtered, and abstracted and with which the analyst can build and save views of the behavior appropriate for the particular program understanding task.